Research

 • Flickinger, M./Zschoche, M. (2018).
 Corporate divestiture and performance: An institutional view, Journal of Management and Governance, 22(1): 111-131.

-Another research area is competitive dynamics (competitive strategy).
-The main focus is on how companies react to changes in their (international) competitive environment.
+Another area of research is the topic ofcompetitive strategy.
+The main focus here is on analysing how companies react to changes in their (international) competitive environment.

 Current selected publications: